 1 large hard-cooked egg

-2 tablespoons dried brewer’s yeast
+2 tablespoons dried brewers yeast

 3 tablespoons granulated sugar